KennethSee/PSSimPy/README.md

 ### Stress Test

 ### Agent-Based Modeling
 Agent-based models are supported by modeling Banks as strategic agents.
 Users can inherit the Bank class and overwrite the _strategy_ function to define a new strategy.
+Here, we create _PettyBank_ as an example of a strategic bank that will not make outgoing payments to a counterparty bank that owes it money.
 ```python
 class PettyBank(Bank):
     """This class of banks will not settle transactions to another bank's account if the counter party has an outstanding transaction to this bank that is not yet settled."""